MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a service using the AddSingleton and Dependency Injection.
+1. Configure a service using AddSingleton to be used with Dependency Injection.

-2. The service must be able to save a poll data vote.
+2. Update our service to be able to store poll result data.

-3. The service must return the results of all the votes.

-4. The results must be printed to the browser using the custom middleware we created before.
+3. Print the result to our browser by using the custom middleware we have created.

 ####	Task 1:  Define an interface for a service